Comparison

 • Agentic platform: AI agents for reviews, tests, and refactors with org policy controls

-• Deployment options: SaaS, VPC, on-prem, or air-gapped; zero data egress architecture
+• Deployment options: SaaS, VPC, on-premises, or fully air-gapped (Tabnine page)

 Trade-offs